-- Clinicaltrials.gov: Current Studies on Mental Health Apps: List of clinical trials funded by the National Institutes of Health (NIH) being conducted across the country
+- Clinicaltrials.gov: Current Studies on Mental Health Intervention Technology : List of clinical trials funded by the National Institutes of Health being conducted across the country

-- How To Protect Your Privacy on Apps: Consumer advice from the Federal Trade Commission
+- How To Protect Your Privacy on Apps (Federal Trade Commission)

-- The BRAIN Initiative : The Brain Research through Advancing Innovative Neurotechnologies® (BRAIN) Initiative funds the development of a wide variety of new technologies to help unlock the mysteries of the human brain.
+- The BRAIN® Initiative : The Brain Research Through Advancing Innovative Neurotechnologies® Initiative, or The BRAIN® Initiative, funds the development of a wide variety of new technologies to help unlock the mysteries of the human brain.

-- NIH SBIR and STTR Programs: The NIH Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) programs are one of the largest sources of early-stage capital for technology commercialization in the U.S.
+- NIMH SBIR and STTR Funding Opportunities : The NIMH SBIR and STTR Programs are among the largest sources of early stage capital for technology commercialization in the United States.

 - Digital Mental Health: Innovating in a Time of High Anxiety (NIMH Institute Update)